 Although engineering at Dartmouth is cross-disciplinary, students can also pursue interests in traditional engineering fields.

-The sample programs accessed through the list below show the typical foundation and advanced courses for specific engineering fields.
+The sample programs, accessed through the list of PDF documents below, show the typical foundation and advanced courses for specific engineering fields.

 - Environmental Engineering

-The flexibility of the five-year B.E. program makes it possible for students majoring in Physics or Computer Science at Dartmouth to also obtain the B.E. with an additional year of study following the A.B.
+The flexibility of the five-year BE program makes it possible for students majoring in Physics or Computer Science at Dartmouth to also obtain the BE with additional study in the year following their AB.